mtdickey/ClubTrill/README.md

-# ClubTrill
+# Trillionaires of College Basketball

 The "trillion" is the most irrelevant statistic in all of basketball.
 This is due to just that, the metric measures the irrelevance of a basketball player.

 How does one achieve a trillion?
-Imagine a walk-on at the end of a blow-out NCAA basketball game:
+Imagine a walk-on at the end of a blow-out college basketball game:

 - He checks in during the final minute